 Collect the Required Documents for a Germany Visa

 Depending on your purpose of application and nationality, and also the purpose of visit, the embassy or consulate will ask you to submit some certain documents, which will help the consular officer decide whether you should be issued a visa or not.
 You should keep in mind that if you do not comply to the German authorities’ requirements your application will be denied.

-These are the standard required documents for any type of visa application.
-Depending on the type of visa you are applying for, you will have to submit some extra supporting documents, in addition to those mentioned above to prove the purpose behind your travel.
+Depending on the type of visa you are applying for, you will have to submit some extra supporting documents to prove the purpose behind your travel.

 For a full list of Germany visa requirements, visit the article.